mohamedlotfe/Cryptocurrency-Exchange-Server/README.md

  > Q4- What should we do if there are not enough buy orders to fill sell orders, and vice versa ?✨

- > A4 - In any trading engine there can be multiple types of orders the end user has access to.
+ > A4 - In Order Management engine there can be multiple types of orders the end user has access to.
 Some of these include:

 	-  Limit order => That allow you to create an order with a specific price that gets filled either at the specified price better
 	-  Market order :=>  prioritize completing the order for the specified amount ignoring the price completely